dlang-community/SDLang-D/HOWTO.md

 Main Interface: Parsing SDLang
 ------------------------------

+If doing your own pull parsing, follow the documentation and example for [pullParseFile](semitwist.com/sdlang-d/sdlang/parser/pullParseFile.html) and [pullParseSource](semitwist.com/sdlang-d/sdlang/parser/pullParseSource.html).

-The main interface for SDLang-D is the two parse functions:
+If using DOM mode instead of the pull parser, the main interface for SDLang-D is the two parse functions:

 ```d
 /// Returns root tag.